NaldoRay/NaldoRay/README.md

-I only use GitHub for the embeddable gists that're used for my writings, and also for tracking GitHub's projects.
+I only use GitHub for archived individual projects and embeddable gists that're used for my writings, and also for tracking GitHub's projects.

 You won't find anything interesting here.